Chow-Witt rings of classifying spaces for symplectic and special linear groups: Recollection on Chow--Witt rings

 By \cite{fasel:memoir} we have several standard properties relevant for our computations.
+First of all, as mentioned above, the Chow--Witt groups can be computed in terms of Gersten complexes $C(X,\mathbf{J}^\bullet)$ (sometimes also called Rost--Schmid complexes).
+This implies, in particular, that Chow--Witt groups can be identified with both Zariski and Nisnevich cohomology of $\mathbf{J}^\bullet$.

-The Chow--Witt groups have pullbacks for flat maps between regular schemes (Corollaire 10.4.2) and the maps induced by change of coefficients in the fundamental square are compatible with flat pullbacks (Corollaire 10.4.3).
-Moreover, as discussed in \cite[Section 2]{AsokFaselEuler}, pullbacks for Chow--Witt groups exist for arbitrary morphisms $f:X\to Y$ of smooth schemes
+The Chow--Witt groups have pullbacks for flat maps between regular schemes \cite[Corollaire 10.4.2]{fasel:memoir} and the maps induced by change of coefficients in the fundamental square are compatible with flat pullbacks (Corollaire 10.4.3 in loc.cit.).
+Moreover, as discussed in \cite[Section 2]{AsokFaselEuler}, pullbacks for Chow--Witt groups exist for arbitrary morphisms $f\colon X\to Y$ of smooth schemes

-These are functorial for smooth morphisms and the Chow--Witt theoretic pullbacks of \cite{fasel:memoir} coincide with the pullbacks defined via Gersten complexes \cite[Section 2.2]{AsokFaselEuler}, cf. \cite[Theorem 2.3.4]{AsokFaselEuler}.
+These pullbacks are compatible with composition for smooth morphisms and the Chow--Witt theoretic pullbacks of \cite{fasel:memoir} coincide with the pullbacks defined via Gersten complexes \cite[Section 2.2]{AsokFaselEuler}, cf. \cite[Theorem 2.3.4]{AsokFaselEuler}.

 There are also push-forward maps for proper morphisms between smooth schemes \cite[Corollaire 10.4.5]{fasel:memoir}, again compatible with the change of coefficients.
-There is a general base change result, cf. \cite[Theorem 2.4.1]{AsokFaselEuler}.
+However, some care is needed: for a proper morphism $f\colon X\to Y$, a push-forward

+exists only if the relative canonical bundle $\omega_{X/Y}$ admits an orientation in the sense of \cite[Definition 4.3]{MField} or \cite[Section 2.2]{calmes:fasel}, and the push-forward depends on the choice of such.
+Alternatively, push-forwards exist in the form